zzezequiel/mvst-github-repository-challenge/README.md

 # Github Repositories Challenge

-This is a simple web application built with React and Vite.
-It uses TypeScript for type safety and Tailwind CSS for styling, and it is designed to help users search for GitHub users and view their repositories.
-The application utilizes the official GitHub API to fetch the data, and it allows the user to filter through the repositories by name using a search bar.
-It also features responsive design for mobile and desktop screens.
+The goal is to allow the user to type the name of a GitHub user and display their repositories in a list.
+The user should then be able to filter the repositories by name and/or programming language.
+The interface should be responsive and follow the principles of good user experience.
+The official GitHub API must be used to obtain the repositories per user.

 ## Technologies Used
 The following technologies and libraries were used to build this application: